PEDEVCO (NYSEAMERICAN:PED) Now Covered by StockNews.com

-Stock analysts at StockNews.com assumed coverage on shares of PEDEVCO (NYSEAMERICAN:PED – Get Free Report) in a research report issued to clients and investors on Tuesday.
+Equities research analysts at StockNews.com began coverage on shares of PEDEVCO (NYSEAMERICAN:PED – Get Free Report) in a research report issued to clients and investors on Sunday.
 The firm set a “sell” rating on the stock.

 Separately, EF Hutton Acquisition Co.
-I reiterated a “buy” rating and issued a $2.40 target price on shares of PEDEVCO in a research report on Thursday, March 30th.
+I reaffirmed a “buy” rating and issued a $2.40 price objective on shares of PEDEVCO in a research note on Thursday, March 30th.

 Insider Activity at PEDEVCO

-In other PEDEVCO news, CEO Simon G. Kukes acquired 130,453 shares of the business’s stock in a transaction that occurred on Thursday, June 15th.
-The shares were purchased at an average price of $0.89 per share, with a total value of $116,103.17.
-Following the completion of the transaction, the chief executive officer now owns 7,021,950 shares in the company, valued at $6,249,535.50.
-The acquisition was disclosed in a document filed with the SEC, which is available at this link.
-In related news, CEO Simon G. Kukes purchased 130,453 shares of the stock in a transaction on Thursday, June 15th.
-The shares were bought at an average price of $0.89 per share, for a total transaction of $116,103.17.
-Following the completion of the acquisition, the chief executive officer now directly owns 7,021,950 shares in the company, valued at approximately $6,249,535.50.
-The purchase was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, Director John J. Scelfo sold 40,000 shares of the stock in a transaction that occurred on Thursday, July 13th.
-The shares were sold at an average price of $0.92, for a total value of $36,800.00.
-Following the transaction, the director now owns 224,500 shares in the company, valued at approximately $206,540.
-The disclosure for this sale can be found here.
-Insiders own 68.50% of the company’s stock.
+In other PEDEVCO news, CEO Simon G. Kukes bought 130,453 shares of the firm’s stock in a transaction that occurred on Thursday, June 15th.
+The shares were bought at an average price of $0.89 per share, with a total value of $116,103.17.
+Following the purchase, the chief executive officer now owns 7,021,950 shares of the company’s stock, valued at $6,249,535.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, Director John J. Scelfo sold 40,000 shares of the company’s stock in a transaction that occurred on Thursday, July 13th.
+The stock was sold at an average price of $0.92, for a total transaction of $36,800.00.
+Following the sale, the director now directly owns 224,500 shares of the company’s stock, valued at approximately $206,540.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Simon G. Kukes acquired 130,453 shares of the firm’s stock in a transaction dated Thursday, June 15th.
+The shares were purchased at an average cost of $0.89 per share, for a total transaction of $116,103.17.
+Following the completion of the acquisition, the chief executive officer now directly owns 7,021,950 shares in the company, valued at $6,249,535.50.
+The disclosure for this purchase can be found here.
+68.50% of the stock is owned by corporate insiders.

 Institutional Trading of PEDEVCO